Alumni: Tell us what you’re up to! Share your recent credits and accomplishments with us online.

 Class of 1980s

-Cynthia DeCure (BA ’88) was hired as a tenure-track assistant professor of theatre (performance) at California State University, Stanislaus.
-She is also dialect coaching In the Heights at Phoenix Theatre in Phoenix.
+Cynthia DeCure (BA ’88) was hired as a tenure-track assistant professor of theatre at the California State University, Stanislaus, in Fall 2016.
+Her works include Balm in Gilead at the college and is dialect coaching In the Heights at the Phoenix Theater in Arizona.

 Class of 1990s